 On 23rd November 1819, Francis arrived in London presumably to meet William Parker.
 Immediately Francis drafted a letter from his residence in Adelphi, London, to the Colonial Office.
 This letter is extant.
 On the 10th December, he addresses yet another letter to the Colonial Office.
 Both relate to the impending trip to the Cape.
 William Parker and Francis McCleland then boarded the ship, the East Indian, back to Passage West outside Cork in Ireland together with some British settlers.

 Legend to picture: A 1850 view of Castle Hill as seen from the Market Square.
 It was drawn by road engineer Henry Fancourt White.
 The almost indistinct numbers represent the following: 1.
 Jail; 2.
-The first Post Office in Port Elizabeth, later the house of Mr Caithness.
+The first Post Office in Port Elizabeth, later the house of Mr. Caithness.
 It is recognizable in the picture below dated 1864; 3.
 Richards and Impey; 4.
-Mrs Philips; 5.
+Mrs Philips 5.
 Mr Heugh 6.
 Caesar Andrews; 7.
 Sterley’s cottages; 8.
 Rev. F McCleland; 9.
 Mr Ashkettle 10.
 The public well with people drawing water

 En route back to Ireland after visiting the Colonial Office in London, Francis’s fiery temper came to the fore.
 He got involved in an fracas with some English gentlemen and according to reports roundly vilifies them.
 Back at Passage West awaiting the arrival of the Irish Settler contingent, Francis met a petite 19 year old lass by the name of Elizabeth Clark.
 It is love at first sight.
 On the 4th February 1820 he married her at the St Mary’s Church in Passage West.

-Above: No. 7 Castle Hill.
+Left: No. 7 Castle Hill.
 This is part of Walford Arbouin Harries’s drawing lithographed in 1851.
 Jarvis’s house and the present No. 7, home of Rev. McCleland (land bought at the end of 1827) are at the top left.
 Opposite are Henry Jones’s house circa 1838 and William Sterley’s cottages.
 Facing the sea are Pieter Heugh’s large “Prospect House” and adjoining it Caesar Andrews’s matching one.
 The cottage at the centre was built circa 1838 by James Ellicott, sold to George Turner and inherited by his wife, later Mrs Phillips.
 It is still standing in Hope Street.

 Eight days later on the 12th February, the newly married couple set sail for South Africa.
 En route to the Cape, Francis yet again gets into a confrontation with fellow passengers.
 Parker decides to lay a formal complaint with the Colonial Office regarding this incident.
 On 1st May 1820, the East India anchors off Simon’s Bay, as it was then called.